madsjulia/Mads.jl/GETTING_STARTED.md

 MADS Documentation
 ------------------

-All the available MADS modules and functions are described at [madsjulia.github.io](http://madsjulia.github.io/Mads.jl)
+All the available MADS modules and functions are described at [github](http://madsjulia.github.io/Mads.jl) and [readthedocs](`http://madsjl.readthedocs.org/en/latest/`)

 MADS Licensing & Copyright
 --------------------------